 HECMs are only available to homeowners aged 62 and over.

-HELOCs, on the other hand, don’t have any borrower age requirements — but they do have minimum equity requirements, and the lender will also check out your credit score and proof of income to qualify you for the loan.
+HELOCs, meanwhile, don’t have any borrower age requirements — but they do have minimum equity requirements, and the lender will also check out your credit score and proof of income to qualify you for the loan.
 (Your credit history and other financial information will be part of the lending qualification decision for both HELOCs and HECMs.)

 Collateral Requirements